samstav/simpl/DSL.md

 =================
 ## Fields

+Note: this is the schema that is being supported in v0.7 of the engine.
+The schema had not been formalized, firmed up, or sufficiently validated prior to this.
+Validation will start to be more aggressive as we proceed towards a v1.0 release of the Checkmate API.

 **label**: the short label to use when displaying the option to the user.
 **description**: A full description of this option (what it is) **help**: Detailed help on this option (how to use it)